Venezuela Launches Military Exercise Over British Warship threat - UrduPoint

 Venezuela Launches Military Exercise Over British Warship 'threat'

-Caracas, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) Venezuela's President Nicolas Maduro on Thursday ordered more than 5,600 military personnel to participate in a "defensive" exercise, in response to Britain sending a warship to waters off Guyana.
+Caracas, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) Venezuela's President Nicolas Maduro on Thursday ordered more than 5,600 military personnel to participate in a "defensive" exercise near the border with Guyana, in response to Britain sending a warship to the area.

 Maduro said he was launching "a joint action of a defensive nature in response to the provocation and threat of the United Kingdom against peace and the sovereignty of our country."